-Alicia C. O'Brien is an associate in McGuireWoods Los Angeles Downtown office.
+Alicia C. O'Brien is an associate in McGuireWoods Los Angeles Century City office.
 She is a member of the complex commercial litigation department where she is dedicated to serving clients in California state and national cases.

 Alicia is experienced in all phases of litigation including drafting demand letters, dispositive motions, ex parte applications, discovery requests and responses, depositions, evidentiary objections, trial preparation, trial, post-trial proceedings, post-judgment proceedings, and appeals.
 Alicia has advised clients in high-stakes and high-profile litigation.
 Alicia specializes in environmental law and has represented a copper mining company on two occasions in CERCLA trials in federal district court.
 In one case, the client prevailed and was awarded $29 million dollars.
 Alicia has also prepared Ninth Circuit appellate briefs in CERCLA cases on issues of first impression.
 She is well versed in the complexities of CERCLA, particularly contribution actions and cost recovery actions.

 Prior to joining McGuireWoods, Alicia served as a Judicial Fellow to Justice Victoria G. Chaney of the California 2nd District Court of Appeal.
 She drafted appellate court opinions concerning Anti-SLAPP, juvenile dependency, Three Strikes Law, the ex- post facto clause and 6th Amendment rights under the confrontation clause.

 Alicia is an active participant in community affairs and pro bono activities including defending the dignity of elderly clients with Bet Tzedek Legal Services and advocating for homeless individuals with the Los Angeles Legal Aid Foundation.